-For now, I’m going to order me a nice everdrive and enjoy my backlight mod and play some original GameBoy games in 2017 style.
+For now, I’m going to order me a nice Game Boy everdrive and enjoy my backlight mod and play some original GameBoy games in Modern style.

 Overall I think the Gameboy blue backlight mod really add some life to an ancient piece of technology.
 I love retro games and this is a great way to experience them the way it was meant to be experienced.
 I’ve never really been a fan of emulation which is also an option but there is something magical about holding the real hardware.

 These game were meant to be played on the go, and probably without having to fight for a light source to enjoy them.